 Tourbillon watches With the invention of the tourbillon (French for ‘whirlwind’) at the end of the 18th century, engineers succeeded in overcoming the influence of gravity on the running of a watch.
 The rate-governing parts – the balance wheel, lever and escape wheel – rotate around the stationary fourth wheel once per minute in a delicate cage.
 This compensates for position-based influences.

 The tourbillon improves the rate accuracy of a mechanical timepiece and helps enhance precision significantly, especially with pocket watches.
-This complication is considered one of the most elaborate and fascinating in precision watchmaking.
-In 2008, Lange successfully stopped the whirlwind: a patented mechanism added a stop seconds function to the tourbillon – making it possible to reset the watch down to the specific second.
+This complication is considered one of the most elaborate and fascinating in fine watchmaking.
+In 2008, Lange successfully stopped the whirlwind: A patented mechanism added a stop-seconds function to the tourbillon – making it possible to reset the watch down to the specific second.